 - Design a flexible treatment process that maximizes RO system recovery while avoiding scaling and fouling, and maximizing performance and reliability.

-- Often you can treat saturated RO brine further with intelligent membrane systems, by removing scaling ions and using RO a second time.
+- You can often treat saturated RO brine further with intelligent membrane systems, by removing scaling ions and using RO for a second time.

 - Evaluate your brine disposal options and complete a cost trade-off assessment for each one.